A guide to the benefits available to Trial Court employees.

 This summary does not create a contract or pending agreement between the Trial Court and any employee or group of employees.
 The Trial Court reserves the right to change or alter any or all of such plans, policies and procedures described herein and within its jurisdiction at such time as deemed appropriate, consistent with applicable law.

 Employees can arrange for direct deposit to any banking institutions statewide.
 Employees and their families are eligible to join the Metro Credit Union.
 This financial service offers employees a complete array of convenient comprehensive services, including automotive and consumer loans.
-Please contact your payroll coordinator.
+Please visit their website at: https://www.metrocu.org/ for more info.

 Dental and Vision Insurance coverage is available to both Union and Union-Exempt employees.

 The Dependent Care Assistant Plan allows you to set aside up to $5,000 of your annual income on a tax-free basis each calendar year to pay for childcare or other dependent care expenses.
 Eligibility requires that you have a child or children under the age of 13 or have a spouse or dependent who is unable to care for him/herself and who resides with you for at least 8 hours per day.
 Dependent care must enable you or your spouse to be employed.
 The plan is administered through ASIFlex, as authorized by the GIC.
-For more information, contact Benefit Strategies toll free at 1 (800) 659-3035 or visit their website at http://www.asiflex.com/gic.
+For more information, contact ASIFlex toll free at 1.800.659.3035 or visit their website at http://www.asiflex.com/gic.

 Paychecks are directly deposited into the participating bank of your choice once arrangements have been made through the State Treasurer’s Office.
 Authorization forms should be obtained from the payroll coordinator responsible for your department’s payroll.

 The Health Care Spending Account allows you to set aside up to $2,500 of your annual income on a tax-free basis each calendar year to pay for eligible health care expenses.
 The plan is administered through ASIFlex, as authorized by the GIC.
-A list of eligible expenses is available on the Trial Court Intranet or on the Benefits Strategies website at www.benstrat.com.
-Contact Benefit Strategies toll at 1 (800) 659-3035 or visit their website at http://www.asiflex.com/gic.
+A list of eligible expenses is available on the Trial Court Intranet or on the ASIFlex website.
+Contact ASIFlex toll at 1.800.659.3035 or visit their website at http://www.asiflex.com/gic for more information.

 The following holiday schedule has been established for all Trial Court employees: